appseconnect/docs/_posts/Rule-Management/PreconfiguredRule/2020-04-01-error-mail-notification.md

 Listed below are the scenarios that will trigger the MAIL if your ECommerce Application generate issues.

 - **Password Change:** If there is a change in the password of your application, your integration process will throw Validations errors.
-- **API doesn’t work:** API changes or modifications will result in Integration errors.
+- **API doesnt work:** API changes or modifications will result in Integration errors.
 - **Request Timed out happens due to any limit issue:** Application Time out will result in error generation for which the mail will be triggered.
 - **Throttling Errors:** API throttles effects integration process which return errors while sync.
-- **Output response don’t translate :** Output response such as HTTP 404, 500 hampers sync errors that would trigger the mail notification.
+- **Output response do not translate :** Output response such as HTTP 404, 500 hampers sync errors that would trigger the mail notification.

 2) For ERP Applications: